flymia/SpotCurrent/README.md

 # SpotCurrent
 This simple bash script allows you to get the current Spotify song playing and put it into OBS.

+## Warning: This script does not work anymore!
+Spotify is not including the song title in the title of the window, so my script can't read anything from there.
+This repo will get archived, since the script is useless now.
+Thank you for everyone who used this and contributed to it!

 ## Installation
 ### Tutorial
 I've made a little tutorial video.
 Be sure to check it out [here](https://www.youtube.com/watch?v=QND0d5Enzo4).